 Praised for her captivating stage presence and performances that are technically and musically masterful, Hanzhi Wang is the first accordionist to win a place on the roster of Young Concert Artists in its 58-year history.
 Ms. Wang’s debut opened the Young Concert Artists Series in New York, in The Peter Marino Concert at Zankel Hall at Carnegie Hall, and her Washington, DC debut opened the Young Concert Artists Series at the Kennedy Center, co-presented with Washington Performing Arts.

-In July 2018 Hanzhi Wang was named “New Artist of the Month” by Musical America.
-In August 2018 Naxos releases its first-ever solo accordion CD, Ms. Wang’s “In the Path of H.C.
+In 2018, Musical America named Hanzhi Wang “New Artist of the Month,” and Naxos released its first-ever solo accordion CD, Ms. Wang’s “On the Path to H.C.
 Andersen.”
-It features works by Danish composers including “The Little Match Girl,” written for her by Martin Lohse.
-Ms. Wang’s artistry has been recognized by other contemporary composers as well, with works dedicated to her by James Black and by Sophia Gubaidulina, with whom she has worked extensively.
+It features music by Danish composers including “The Little Match Girl,” written for her by Martin Lohse.
+Ms. Wang’s artistry has also been recognized by other contemporary composers, with works dedicated to her by James Black and Sophia Gubaidulina, with whom she has worked extensively.